fortcollinscreatorhub/founders-plaques/README.md

 # Video

 Thanks for reading this far!
-Here's a video of the display in action:
+Here's a video of the display in action.
+Follow the link for the full version on Youtube.com.

 [![video](installed-video.gif)](https://www.youtube.com/watch?v=92k3K8-Ec-A)